 Cinematics (Plot, Acting, Cinematography, etc.) – 3

 The acting can best be described as bizarre and out of the box thinking, but it all strangely works.
 So who is our son of God?
 The ultimate symbol of good described as having bronze skin and hair like wool?
 Willem Dafoe, yes the Green Goblin is our lord and savior.
 Definitely more of the blonde hair blue-eyed Jesus of older paintings.
-I’d say just from his extremely European facial features he doesn’t match up with most depictions.
-Although there is a better quote to use, fun fact when spaghetti western director Sergio Leone heard of the casting it is reported that he called up Martin Scorsese to tell him that “That man has the face of a child molester, not of our lord and savior!”
+I’d say just from his extremely European facial features he doesn’t match up with most descriptions.
+Although there is a better quote to use, fun fact when spaghetti western director Sergio Leone heard of the casting, it is reported that he called up Martin Scorsese to tell him “That man has the face of a child molester, not of our lord and savior!”
 I can’t top that reaction with any future casting decision.
-However, I can’t deny that Dafoe captures the role effortlessly… that is to say the film’s version of Jesus.
+However, I can’t deny that Dafoe doesn’t capture the role effortlessly… that is to say the film’s version of Jesus.
 Other odd but effective casting includes the late David Bowie as Pontius Pilate.
 Creating in just one short scene a very evil yet intelligent foil for Jesus.
-Also we have Harvey Keitel as Judas who doesn’t even attempt to hide his New York accent, this works on doesn’t work.
-On the one hand Keitel plays the role of Jesus’ friend and loyalist member (I’ll get to that) very well, but the anachronistic accent always takes me out of the film.
+Also we have Harvey Keitel as Judas who doesn’t even attempt to hide his New York accent, this works and yet doesn’t.
+On the one hand Keitel plays the role of Jesus’ friend and loyalist member (I’ll get to that) very well, but the anachronistic accent took me out of the film.
 It reminds me of Sean Connery playing an Arab in “The Wind and the Lion.”
-It works on the same level as those bad dubs on Martial Arts films.
-But like I said, if you can look past that you’ll find an extremely good and subtle performance from one of our best actors.
+It can work on the same level as those bad dubs on Martial Arts films.
+But if you can look past that you’ll find an extremely good and subtle performance from one of our best actors.

 Entertainment Value – 4.5